ZhihaoAIRobotic/ChatComfyUI/README.md

+# ChatComfyUI

+This is a Chat UI for ComfyUI.

+First, you need to put the ComfyUI into backend.

 🎨 [InstructPix2Pix](https://replicate.com/timothybrooks/instruct-pix2pix?utm_source=project&utm_campaign=paintbytext), an open-source machine learning model that generates images from text.

 ▲ [Vercel](https://vercel.com/), a platform for running web apps.